frederick-vs-ja/Quuxplusone-blog/_posts/2018-04-16-building-llvm-from-source.md

   llvm
 ---

-<b>UPDATE, November 2019: The old llvm-mirror on GitHub is dead; long live
+<b>UPDATE, November 2019: The old llvm-mirror is dead; long live
 the monorepo!</b> Updated instructions on how to build LLVM from source are available in [this later blog post](/blog/2019/11/09/llvm-from-scratch).